haakonmydland/Product-preview-card-component/README.md

 ### What I learned

-fot this project I focused on creating a reusable component.
+for this project I focused on creating a reusable component.
 This means that all the text in the component is changeable on the top level on the component.
 I also included standard texts, so that if nothing is input it does not break the component.

 The component is added to the DOM like this